fermyon/.github/RUST_CODING_GUIDELINES.md

   * Prefer formatter/linter defaults
   * Prefer existing community guidance, like the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html)

+## Code Review

+Along with automated tooling, guidelines are primarily enforced in code review.
+"Improve code quality" is an obvious goal of code review, but it is also important to consider "reducing developer cognitive load", which applies to both authors _and_ reviewers:

+* Authors should be clear if a PR is _not_ ready for close review against these guidelines.
+"Draft" PRs are a good signal for this.
+* If a code review comment is _about_ the code itself and does not address the correctness, performance, or some other articulable aspect of "code quality", it should not block approval of a PR.
+  * PR revisions are _cheap_, but not _free_; authors should exercise judgement in addressing non-blocking feedback.
+  * Reviewers should be clear if feedback is based on aesthetics / personal preference: "I prefer...", "I like...", "non-blocking: ...". _Try to be equanimous about these comments being ignored._
+* If you find yourself posting the same type of comment repeatedly, consider proposing a change to these guidelines _or_ reevaluating its importance.
+  * Consider whether this type of feedback could be usefully automated.

 ## Guidelines

 ### Automated formatting / linting